milaniliev/rosehip/README.md

   var reporter = new rosehip.ConsoleReporter(test_suite)
 ```

-Or, if running in a browser:
+Or, if running in a browser, get a pretty dashboard:
 ```javascript
   var element = document.getElementById('test_report')
   var reporter = new rosehip.WebReporter(element, test_suite)